connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 # 005: Python Implementation

-I propose an official Python implementation of Connect, based on the prototype at https://github.com/firetiger-oss/connect-python/.
+The RFC proposes an official Python implementation of Connect.
 This should include both the client and server side.

 ## Why